vitr/docker-casperjs/README.md

 #Docker Image for CasperJS
 Everything you need to run CasperJS http://casperjs.org
+built on top of PhantomJs image https://github.com/vitr/docker-phantomjs

 #### Usage
 start the docker container